-We then have \begin{samepage}\begin{proposition} For $T_1=T_2=T$ and for all values of $\alpha$, the subgame perfect equilibrium strategy $r^*\(\alpha\)$ of the supplier is given by \end{proposition}\end{samepage} \begin{proof} See Appendix \ref{app1}, where Proposition \ref{prop3.4} is stated and proved for the general case $T_1 \ge T_2$. \end{proof} Proposition \ref{prop3.4} implies that if $\alpha<3T+c$, then the optimal profit of the supplier is equal to $0$, i.e. he will set a price equal to his cost.
-Actually, he is indifferent between any price $w\ge c$ since in that case he knows that the retailers will order no additional quantity.
-In sum, Proposition \ref{prop3.3} and Proposition \ref{prop3.4} provide the subgame perfect equilibrium of the two stage game in the case of identical (i.e. $T_1=T_2=T$) retailers. \begin{theorem} If the capacities of the producers (retailers) are identical, i.e. if $T_1=T_2=T$, then the complete information two stage game has a unique subgame perfect Nash equilibrium, under which the supplier sells with profit margin $r^*\(\alpha\)=\frac12\(\alpha-3T-c\)^+$ and each of the producers (retailers) orders quantity $q^*\(w\)= \frac13\(\alpha-3T-w\)^+$ and produces (releases from his inventory) quantity $t^*\(w\)= T-\frac13\(3T-\alpha\)^+$. \end{theorem}
+We then have \begin{corollary} For $T_1=T_2=T$ and for all values of $\alpha$, the subgame perfect equilibrium strategy $r^*\(\alpha\)$ of the supplier is given by $r^*\(\alpha\)=\frac12\(\alpha-3T-c\)^+$. \end{corollary} \Cref{prop3.4} implies that if $\alpha<3T+c$, then the optimal profit of the supplier is equal to $0$, i.e., he will set a price equal to his cost.
+Actually, he is indifferent between any price $w\ge c$ since in that case, he knows that the retailers will order no additional quantity.
+In sum, \Cref{prop3.3,prop3.4} provide the subgame perfect equilibrium of the two-stage game in the case of identical (i.e., $T_1=T_2=T$) retailers. \begin{theorem} If the capacities of the retailers are identical, i.e., if $T_1=T_2=T$, then the complete information two-stage game has a unique subgame perfect Nash equilibrium, under which the supplier sells with profit margin $r^*\(\alpha\)=\frac12\(\alpha-3T-c\)^+$ and each of the retailers orders quantity $q^*\(w\)= \frac13\(\alpha-3T-w\)^+$ and produces (releases from his inventory) quantity $t^*\(w\)= T-\frac13\(3T-\alpha\)^+$. \end{theorem}